matthewdeaves/willow/DeveloperGuide.md

 3. Paste the contents at the end of the file
 4. Save and close the file
 5. Run `source ~/.bashrc` or `source ~/.zshrc` or restart your terminal

+#### Git Push Hook
+The `./setup_dev_aliases.sh` will also setup a Git Hook for your development environment which runs the PHPUnit tests prior to allowing a push.
+See [.git/hooks/pre-push](https://github.com/matthewdeaves/willow/blob/main/hooks/pre-push).

 ### Key Code Folders